PGA-dev/pgaguitar_pp/README.md

 - Links to reviews and retail purchase sites
 -Initial version will be a POC using Ibanez as the only brand
     -Using Ibanez is useful due to the Company's transparent parts/sales/marketing featured right on the Ibanez USA site
+- This is a re-hash of my original Bootstrap project, that has been totally reformulated for React

 ## Prospective technology
-- Bootstrap
+- React
 - Node.js for server-side scripting
 - Mongo.db if we get that far and extend into backend course with this project
-- HTML
+- JSX
-- css
+- css/SCSS
-- javascript
+- Mostly Vanilla Javascript
-- git
+- gitlab for local git editing
 - GitHub repositories

-## Layout
+## Layout (prospective - this was the original from BS)
 - Home Page
 - General Guide Page
 - About the Guide